 The Corporation for Public Broadcasting (CPB), which is the agency that provides federal funding for public television and radio stations, has determined that every public media entity should be as transparent as possible in its governance and finances.
 Therefore, WyomingPBS is providing the following information, to comply with CPB policy, for transparency in our finances and governance, and in the public interest.

-- A list of the governing Board of Directors for WyomingPBS, which is the Central Wyoming College Board of Trustees:
+- A list of the governing Board of Directors for WyomingPBS, which is the Central Wyoming College Board of Trustees, can be found here.

 3. Date, Time and Place of meetings of the WyomingPBS Governing Board: